PE and sport premium for primary schools

 - A full breakdown of how the premium has been spent (or will be spent)

-- What impact the school has seen on pupils’ PE and sports participation and attainment
+- What impact the school has seen on pupils’ PE and sport participation and attainment

 - How the improvements will be sustainable in the future